 All DPP participants were offered the opportunity to participate in the group lifestyle intervention protocol during the Bridge period, January through June 2002.
 They were offered the opportunity to continue a long-term maintenance of the lifestyle intervention program, consisting of quarterly Healthy Lifestyle Program (HELP) meetings through spring 2014.
 In addition, DPP intensive lifestyle participants were offered 4 weekly or bi-weekly behavior boost sessions in groups twice yearly through 2014, and DPP metformin participants were provided open-label metformin (850 mg bid).
-During DPPOS Phase 3, participants will remain in their originally randomized treatment groups, except that those in the original troglitazone group are no longer being followed.
-All participants will be offered a single Group Lifestyle (HELP) session annually.
-Participants in the original metformin group will continue to receive study metformin per protocol.
-Participants in the original ILS group will receive an additional "lifestyle check-up" during their annual visit.
-All participants will be offered a single group education session annually, primarily to provide study updates and promote retention.
+During DPPOS Phase 3, participants remain in their originally randomized treatment groups, except that those in the original troglitazone group who are no longer being followed.
+All participants are offered a single Group Lifestyle (HELP) session annually.
+Participants in the original metformin group will continue to receive study metformin per protocol through January 2021.
+Participants in the original ILS group receive an additional "lifestyle check-up" during their annual visit.
+All participants are offered a single group education session annually, primarily to provide study updates and promote retention.
 These interventions are summarized below:

-^{}Single education session offered annually to all participants addressing diabetes, healthy aging, and lifestyle research topics
+\Single education session offered annually to all participants addressing diabetes, healthy aging, and lifestyle research topics

 During DPPOS Phases 1 & 2, participants had twice-yearly scheduled visits.
-During DPPOS Phase 3, participants will have an annual in-person visit.
-The mid-year assessment will be conducted by telephone, unless an in-person visit is required or is requested by the participant.
+During DPPOS Phase 3, participants have an annual in-person visit.
+The mid-year assessment is conducted by telephone, unless an in-person visit is required or is requested by the participant.
 Study outcomes, including health outcomes assessments, a brief medical history, fasting and OGTT blood draws, questionnaires, anthropometric measures, fundus, and neurologic examinations, and measures of subclinical atherosclerosis are performed as stipulated in Section 12.

-Assessment of microangiopathic, cancer, and cardiovascular outcomes will be performed in both diabetic and non-diabetic DPP participants during all years of the DPPOS.
-Both individual and composite outcomes will be assessed.
-The long-term effects and cost-effectiveness of interventions on the incidence and determinants of these outcomes will be assessed based on the original randomly assigned interventions during DPP.
+Assessment of microangiopathic, cancer, and cardiovascular outcomes are performed in both diabetic and non-diabetic DPP participants during all years of the DPPOS.
+Both individual and composite outcomes are assessed.
+The long-term effects and cost-effectiveness of interventions on the incidence and determinants of these outcomes are assessed based on the original randomly assigned interventions during DPP.

-In addition to the primary and secondary objectives, separate analyses will be performed to assess the importance of the development of diabetes and other determinants on the development of microangiopathic, cancer and cardiovascular outcomes.
-Subgroup analysis will be performed based on sex, age and race/ethnicity.
+In addition to the primary and secondary objectives, separate analyses were performed to assess the importance of the development of diabetes and other determinants on the development of microangiopathic, cancer and cardiovascular outcomes.
+Subgroup analyses were performed based on sex, age and race/ethnicity.